- Message from the Principal

 Safety drills are done throughout the year to practice for emergencies such as fire, lockdown, earthquake and bus exit.
 Each classroom is equipped with supplies in case of an emergency.

 There is minimal before or after school supervision on the school grounds.
-We ask that you have your child(ren) gauge their time so that they arrive no more than 15 minutes (8:40 A.M.) before the first bell rings.
-If your child walks, rides a bus or is driven to school, he/she must go to the back of the building (playground) where there is adult supervision.
+We ask that you have your child(ren) gauge their time so that they arrive no more than 15 minutes before the first bell rings.
+If your child walks, rides a bus or is driven to school, he/she must go to their class lines where there is adult supervision.

 Emergency directions for your child when he/she arrives home from school and you are not there would be beneficial.
 Having a plan for such a situation helps assure safety and reduces everyone’s anxiety.
 Please develop an emergency plan with your child and review it periodically.